Originate/OriginateTheme/README.md

 ```

 ## Concept of the OTTheme Class
 Adding the framework to the project will allow a user to create a new instance of an `OTTheme` class.
 This class exposes the properties `fonts`, `colors` and `components`.
-Each of these properties are references to automatically created classes which provide access to the defined styles in the `JSON` file.
+Each of these properties are references to automatically created classes, which provide access to the defined styles in the `JSON` file.

 ```objective-c
 @property (nonatomic, strong, readonly) OTColors *colors;